jnidzwetzki/bitfinex-v2-wss-api-java/README.md

 * For reporting issues, visit our [bug tracking system](https://github.com/jnidzwetzki/bitfinex-v2-wss-api-java/issues).
 * For contributing, see our [contributing guide](https://github.com/jnidzwetzki/bitfinex-v2-wss-api-java/blob/master/CONTRIBUTING.md).
 Project architecture outline can be found [here](https://sourcespy.com/github/bitfinex/).
 * You are interested in a crypto currency trading bot?
 See my [crypto-bot](https://github.com/jnidzwetzki/crypto-bot) project.
 * You need a highly available MySQL server for your trading?
-Have a look at the following project [https://github.com/jnidzwetzki/mysql-ha-cloud](https://github.com/jnidzwetzki/mysql-ha-cloud).
+Have a look at the following [project](https://github.com/jnidzwetzki/mysql-ha-cloud).
 * For more information see [https://github.com/jnidzwetzki](https://github.com/jnidzwetzki).

 # Examples